 Marvel’s big-screen blockbusters – Spider-Man, The Avengers, X-Men and more – are very well-known.
 And some of their more obscure Netflix counterparts, like the excellent Jessica Jones and Luke Cage, are darkly entertaining (and worth a watch, too).
-But Hulu’s The Runaways has a bit of everything fans of sci-fi and fantasy will love…and you can catch up now – episodes 1-7 are available now, with new episodes added to Hulu every Tuesday and the season finale on January 9.
+But Hulu’s The Runaways has a bit of everything fans of sci-fi and fantasy will love…and you can catch up now.
+All 10 episodes are on Hulu.
+Don’t have an account?
+Sign up here for plans starting at $7.99 a month!

 (You can watch the Nerdist’s 8-minute dive into The Runaways history below…)

 Here are 5 reasons that this show is worth watching: